 What is UAT Testing?

 UAT stands for User Acceptance Testing.
 It is a type of testing where clients or end-users test the software application.
-It is carried out to validate the quality of the developed system i.e. whether the system is developed according to the requirements communicated by the stakeholders.
+It is carried out to validate the quality of the developed system.
+That is whether the system is developed according to the requirements communicated by the stakeholders.

-It is also performed to validate that end users can perform their tasks on the new system, in the real-world scenarios.
+UAT testing is also performed to validate that end users can perform their tasks on the new system, in real-world scenarios.

-It also helps developers, clients, and other related project parties to avoid any surprises on the production as the UAT process uses an environment like a production environment.
+It also helps developers, clients, and other related project parties to avoid any surprises in the production.
+This is because the UAT process uses an environment like a production environment.

 When is it performed?